konflux-ci/architecture/book/image-controller.md

 # Image Controller

 # Overview
-Image controller sets up and manages container image repository for an application's component.
-With this ability, AppStudio provides an isolated environment for image builds of a component that is each component has its own image repository and secret used to push every built image to that repository.
+Image controller sets up and manages container image repositories for an application's components.
+This enables greater component isolation within AppStudio where each component has its own image repository and secret for pushing images built via AppStudio.

-Image controller takes these actions by watching on either specific annotation's change or deletion event of a [Component CR](https://redhat-appstudio.github.io/book/ref/application-environment-api.html#component)
+The image controller can perform three actions on image repositories by watching for either specific annotation changes or deletion events of a [Component CR](https://redhat-appstudio.github.io/book/ref/application-environment-api.html#component):

-- Setup image repository.
-Image controller creates an image repository for the Component CR in a remote image registry as well as a robot account which is specific to that repository for image push.
+- **Setup image repository**: Image controller creates an image repository for the Component CR in a remote image registry as well as a robot account which is specific to that repository for image push.
 A Kubernetes Secret object is also created with that robot account token in order to make it available for build PipelineRun.

-- Visibility switch.
-Image controller is able to switch image repository's visibility between public and private.
+- **Modify visibility**: Image controller is able to switch an image repository's visibility between public and private.

-- Cleanup.
-When a Component CR is requested to be deleted, image controller will remove component's image repository and roboto account from the remote registry.
-The Kubernetes Secret will be removed alongwith the Component CR eventually due to the ownership established between them.
+- **Cleanup**: When a Component CR is requested to be deleted, image controller will remove component's image repository and robot account from the remote registry.
+The Kubernetes Secret will be removed along with the Component CR eventually due to the ownership established between them.

 # Dependencies
 Image controller does not depend on other AppStudio services, but a remote image registry.
 AppStudio services are able to use the resources prepared by image controller, e.g. Build Service makes the Secret available to every build PipelineRun of a component for image push.